pikapods/docs.pikapods.com/apps/nextcloud.md

 parent: App Notes
 ---

+## _Update Needed_ Notification
+You may see a _Update Needed_ notification instead of the login page.
+This can occur after adding a new custom app or if your pod was paused when updates were applied.

+To resolve this, run _Nextcloud_'s update script:

+1. Select _More > Pause Pod_ in your _PikaPods_ dashboard.
+2. Wait for a about a minute.
+3. Now resume the pod via _More > Resume Pod_.
+This step will run the update script, which can take several minutes.

+If you keep seeing the error after this there may be an update error related to custom apps and the logs found in _More > Show Logs_ may have more details.

-## Updates
+## Nextcloud Updates
 You may see a notification to update in Nextcloud's admin section.
 Since updates are centrally managed, this feature is disabled.
 Your pod will automatically receive updates within 1-2 weeks of their release.
 We also run any required migration scripts for you. 😇

-If you happen to see a **Update Needed** notification in your Nextcloud pod, you can run the update script by *pausing* and then *resuming* the pod after waiting for 1 minute.
-This will also run the update script.
-If you keep seeing the error after this there may be an update error related to custom apps.

 ## Warnings regarding `.well-known` paths
 You may see warning regarding `.well-known` paths to CalDAV and CardDAV services in the *Security & setup warnings* section.
 Those are false positives and those paths will work as expected.